lucidworks/lucidworks-view/README.md

 Search results from different document types can use different templates.
 The `client/assets/components/document` directory contains templates for some common document types, plus default templates for all others.
 Data types correspond to Connectors in Fusion.
 See [Customizing Documents](docs/Customizing_Documents.md) for details about working with these.

+## View on Windows

+  Follow the directions in `installer/Lucidworks View Windows Installer.md` to get View running on windows.

 ## What's Next

 For more details about configuring and customizing View, see the [docs](docs/) directory.